programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 {% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-09.png" alt="A boxplot showing the distrubtion of police killings per 100K population using a log-scale" caption="Figure 09.
 The distribution of the number of police killings per 100K population using a log-scale" %}

-With *this* distribution, using the log10 scale converts it to a far more normal distribution.
+This conversion transforms a skewed distribution into a more normal distribution of log values.

-We will recycle the code from above to plot draw this data with a log scale, with the scale converted back to original values.
+We will recycle the code from above to draw this data with a log scale, with the scale converted back to original values.

 ```python